 Shoshone, CA (Just Outside of Death Valley)

 I looked on Alltrails for a nearby hike.
 We decided to visit Dublin Gulch Cave Homes in Shoshone.
-The town of Shoshone is located at the intersection of the 127 N and 178 that heads towards Pahrump, Nevada.
+The town of Shoshone is located at the intersection of 127 N and 178 which heads towards Pahrump, Nevada.